whyhankee/node-flw/README.md

 	* Assign the results to variables in an outer scope - yuck
 	* Dragging everything with you in a waterfall during the entire flow - yuck
-	* Use `async.auto`, close, but dependency map is easy to get wrong over time :(
+	* Use `async.auto`, close, however, the dependency map is easy to get wrong over time

 * Better way to build complex flows, *very heavy* inspired by the elegant  <https://github.com/gulpjs/bach>
 * Stop the endless `if (err) return cb(err);` madness if you just want to keep the first value of an async operation